miaWallace0618/DGA_Detection/README.md

 **Content:**

 * Get Predictions
-	- if you want to get prediction results back, please follow steps in this section.
+	- if you want to get predicted results back, please follow steps in this section.

 * Project Details
 	- if you want to learn more about the project details, including data preparation, model training and evaluation, please check information in this section.